Skip to content

 • Format: Always JWT

-# ID token - for getting user info in client
+# ID token — decode locally to get user info in the client

 Important: Never send ID token to resource servers.
 It's not for authorization.